 Canada Research Chairs

-The Canada Research Chairs program is the cornerstone of Canada’s new innovation strategy.
-The goal of all Chairs is to advance the frontiers of knowledge within their fields, not only through their own work, but also by coordinating the efforts of other researchers within their area of expertise.
+The Canada Research Chairs (CRC) program is the cornerstone of Canada’s innovation strategy.
+Chair holders advance their fields, not only by achieving excellence in their own research, but also by coordinating the efforts of other researchers within their area of expertise.

-Canada Research Chair in: Data, Equity and Policy in Education
+Canada Research Chair in Higher Education for Sustainable Global Development

 Atkinson Charitable Foundation Chair in Early Child Development and Education

 Professor Jenkins is a distinguished and internationally recognized scholar, and a leader in the generation and dissemination of scientific knowledge in the field of child development and children’s mental health.
 She has conducted longitudinal cohort studies examining the interplay between biological vulnerability and high-risk environments and the cognitive and social-emotional development of preschool and school-aged children.
 She has a commitment to the dissemination of excellent quality, scientific knowledge to parents, educators and policy makers on a range of critical issues related to early childhood.

 James (Jim) D. Slotta

 Presidents' Chair in Education and Knowledge Technologies